hemantkumarlearning/Anime_Generator/README.md

 # Anime Face Generator Streamlit App

 This project demonstrates how to generate anime faces using a pre-trained generator model and its weights, without the need to clone the entire repository or use CUDA.
+I downloaded this generator model and their weight.pt from here.
 The app uses Streamlit to provide an easy-to-use interface for generating anime faces in real-time.
 You only need the generator code and the .pt weight file to run the app!

 ## Features